France: Teenager dies after bridge collapses | DW | 18.11.2019

 A fire service official told French broadcaster BFMTV that about 70 emergency workers were at the scene, aided by divers, a dog unit and three helicopters.

-The collapsed metal and concrete bridge — built in 1935 and renovated in 2003 — linked the towns of Mirepoix-sur-Tarn and Bessieres, 30 kilometres (18 miles) north of the city of Toulouse.
+The collapsed metal and concrete bridge — built in 1935 and renovated in 2003 — linked the towns of Mirepoix-sur-Tarn and Bessieres, 30 kilometers (18 miles) north of the city of Toulouse.

 Weight of truck